freebasic/fbc/FreeBASIC/readme.txt

     - Main compiler developer.

   o Angelo Mottola (a.mottola[at]libero.it):
-    - Ported FreeBASIC to Linux; port maintainer.
+    - Ported FreeBASIC to Linux.
     - Developer of GFXLib2.
-    - Added profiling support.
     - Added built-in threads, dynlib support and I/O ports access support.
     - Made the rtlib thread-safe, besides many other runtime lib and compiler improvements.